ramenhut/single-header-bitmap/README.md

 ## Single header bitmap (bmp) reading/writing
 Simple single-header-only implementation of both reading and writing Microsoft bitmap (.bmp) files.
-I've used this *in some form* across many of my graphics projects dating back to 1998 because it enables an easy way to dump visual data to a file for later analysis in a more sophisticated tool (*e.g. Photoshop*).
+I've used this *in some form* across many of my graphics projects dating back to 1998 because it enables an easy way to dump visual data to a file for later analysis in a more sophisticated tool.

 Note, this implementation only supports one particular (albeit the most common) data format: **RGB24**.
 This is *not* a comprehensive implementation of the bitmap format!